eshrh/rust-mpd/README.md

 - resolved/suppressed all compilation warnings.

-It is not possible to implement these features that I need without a fork because the necessary Client api is not public.
+It is not possible to implement these features that I need without a fork because the necessary Client api is not public, and the original maintainer has been inactive for some time.